jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

 ### 86 Claims subject to limitation of liability
 (1)
 (2)
-(3) The limitation of liability under the LLMC Convention also— (a)
+(3) The limitation of liability under the LLMC Convention (as amended by the LLMC Protocol)— (a)
   (b)
   (c) applies in respect of each distinct occasion, without regard to any liability arising on any other distinct occasion; and